linhkhanh/Project-1/README.md

 As a user, I would like to see how the timer runs in each level.

 ## Extra Implementation
-Now this game can be displayed well in desktop, but in mobile or tablet I still have not made responsive design.
+Now this game can be displayed well on desktop, but on mobile or tablet I still have not made responsive design.
 Therefore, I want to make a mobile version of this game.